awsdocs/aws-greengrass-developer-guide/doc_source/gg-discover-api.md

 }
 ```

-The following document shows the response for a device that is a member of two groups with one Greengrass core, multiple endpoints, and multiple group CA certificates:
+The following document shows the response for a client device that is a member of two groups with one Greengrass core, multiple endpoints, and multiple group CA certificates:

 ```
 {